ProteinsWebTeam/pfam-docs/docs/wikipedia.rst

 (due to being flagged as a source of 'vandalism') your edits will also be blocked.
 You can find more information on this and creating a
 `user account <http://en.wikipedia.org/wiki/Wikipedia:Why_create_an_account>`_ in Wikipedia.

-If you have problems editing a particular page, contact us through the `Pfam helpdesk <https://www.ebi.ac.uk/support/interpro>`_ and we will try to help.

 Does Pfam agree with the content of the Wikipedia entry?
 --------------------------------------------------------